When shopping for disability insurance, doctors need to look for a strong own-occupation definition of disability.

 Serious Illness Supplemental Benefit.
 If you are totally disabled due to cancer, stroke or heart attack an additional benefit, equal to 50 percent of the monthly benefit, will be payable for a maximum of 12 months during the life of the policy.

 Student Loan Protection.
-Provides a reimbursement of student loan payments while the insured is totally disabled.
+The student loan rider Provides a reimbursement of student loan payments while the insured is totally disabled.
 Coverage is available for a period of 10 or 15 years from the policy date.
 When a qualifying total disability occurs, benefits are only payable for the remaining portion of the 10 or 15-year term that has not elapsed.

 If you liked this article, then you'll love: